A guide to Phase Contrast

 You shouldn’t need to re-centre the phase contrast microscope.
 It is, however, recommended to regularly check that the set-up is centred using the phase contrast telescope.

-- Images generated using phase contrast often have halos surrounding the outline of details that have a high phase shift.
-These halos are optical artefacts and can make it hard to see the boundaries of details
+- Phase contrast images often have halos surrounding the outline of details that have a high phase shift.
+These halos are optical artefacts and can make it hard to see the boundaries of details.

-For more information about phase contrast, please contact our team of experts at Scientifica.
+For more information about phase contrast, please contact our team of experts at Scientifica, at [email protected]

 Banner image: Confluente Rhabdomyosarcoma (RD) cell line under an inverted phase contrast microscope.
 Credit: Dhifaf zeki, Wikimedia Commons